Learning that fits around your baby, not the other way around

 Watch whenever your baby lets you

 Courses are available on demand across all devices.
 No schedules to keep, no live sessions to fit around a newborn.
-Watch for ten minutes or an hour, whenever the moment allows.
+Watch for ten minutes between feeds or a full module after your baby sleeps, whenever the moment allows.

 Come back whenever you need to

 Babies change quickly and so do your questions.
 Your course access never expires.
-Revisit any module as your baby grows, share PDF summaries with your partner, or go back to something you want to hear again.
+Revisit any module as your baby grows, share PDF summaries with your partner or family, or go back to something you want to hear again.

 Straight answers, no second-guessing

-Every module is built around the questions parents actually ask, not textbook scenarios.
-You will finish each course knowing exactly what to watch for, what to do, and when to seek help.
+Every module is built around questions parents actually ask: from what your paediatrician didn't have time to explain to what your mother-in-law insists is true.
+You will finish knowing what to watch for, what to do, and when to seek help.

 Every new parent is asking the same questions